dhellmann/pymotw-3/source/inspect/index.rst

 ==================

 The first kind of introspection probes live objects to learn about them.
-For example, it is possible to discover the classes and functions in a module, the methods of a class, etc.
+Use :func:`getmembers` to discover the member attributes of object.
+The types of members that might be returned depend on the type of object scanned.
+Modules can contain classes and functions;
+classes can contain methods and attributes; and so on.

-To probe live objects to determine their components, use :func:`getmembers`.
-The arguments are an object to scan (a module, class, or instance) and an optional predicate function that is used to filter the objects returned.
+The arguments to :func:`getmembers` are an object to scan (a module, class, or instance) and an optional predicate function that is used to filter the objects returned.
 The return value is a list of tuples with two values: the name of the member, and the type of the member.
 The ``inspect`` module includes several such predicate functions with names like :func:`ismodule`, :func:`isclass`, etc.

-The types of members that might be returned depend on the type of object scanned.
-Modules can contain classes and functions; classes can contain methods and attributes; and so on.

 .. literalinclude:: inspect_getmembers_module.py
     :caption: